 All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.

-All pupils are encouraged to go on our residential trips when they are offered.
+No pupil is ever excluded from taking part in activities because of their SEN or disability.
+All pupils are encouraged to go on residential trips when they are offered.
+Risk assessments are carried out for school visits including residential trips and reasonable adjustments will be made where required.